uswds/uswds-site/pages/about-our-work/research-strategy.md

 ### Bi-annual Contextual Inquiries

-Twice a year, the team will schedule a round of in-person interviews with teams around the federal government to meet with and observe how teams have been using, or would like to be using, the Draft U.S. Web Design Standards.
+Twice a year, the team will schedule a round of in-person interviews with teams around the federal government to meet with and observe how teams have been using, or would like to be using, the U.S. Web Design Standards.
 The information gathered during these "contextual inquires" will ensure that the product is continuously delivering what federal teams and the general public need.

 ### Open House Events (with Remote Options)